Caroline Schermerhorn Astor: The Gatekeeper

-McAllister once stated that, amongst the vastly rich families of Gilded Age New York, there were only 400 people who could be counted as members of Fashionable Society.
-He did not, as is commonly written, arrive at this number based on the limitations of Mrs. Astor's New York City ballroom.
-(McAllister referred to her as the "Mystic Rose.")
+McAllister, who referred to Astor as the "Mystic Rose", stated that amongst the vastly rich families of Gilded Age New York, there were only 400 people who could be counted as members of Fashionable Society - a number he arrived at based on the capacity of Mrs. Astor's New York City ballroom.
 Her husband's lack of interest in the social whirl did not stop but instead fueled her burgeoning social activities, which increased in intensity as her children grew older.

 Lina was the foremost authority on the "Aristocracy" of New York in the late nineteenth century.
 She held ornate and elaborate parties for herself and other members of the elite New York socialite crowd.
 None was permitted to attend these gatherings without an official calling card from her.
-Lina's social groups were dominated by strong-willed "aristocratic" females.
+Lina's social groups were dominated by strong-willed "aristocratic" women.
 These social gatherings were dependent on overly conspicuous luxury and publicity.
 More so than the gatherings themselves, importance was highly placed upon the group as the upper-crust of New York's elite.
 She and her ladies therefore represented the "Aristocratic," or the Old Money, whereas the newly wealthy Vanderbilt family would establish a new wave of New Money.

 Relationship with the Vanderbilts

 The Vanderbilts, as members of socialite New York through the copious amounts of money that the family had earned rather than inherited, represented a type of wealth that was abhorrent to Astor and her group.
-The Mrs. Astor found railroad money distasteful.
-For this reason, Astor was reluctant to call upon the Vanderbilt girls.
+Lina Astor found railroad money distasteful.
+For this reason, she was reluctant to call upon the Vanderbilt girls.
 In 1883, however, Astor was forced to formally acknowledge the wealthy socialite Alva Erskine Smith, first wife of horse breeder/railroad manager William Kissam Vanderbilt, thereby providing the Vanderbilts, the greatest "new" fortune in New York, entrance into the highest rungs of society.

 An oft-repeated New York legend has it that Alva Vanderbilt had planned an elaborate costume ball for her housewarming, with entertainments given by young society figures, but at the last minute notified young Caroline Astor (Lina's youngest daughter) that she could not participate, because Astor had never formally called on Vanderbilt.
 Also likely, Astor had noted the rising social profile of the Vanderbilt family, led by Alva and Willie and, viewing them as useful allies in her efforts to keep New York society exclusive, had called formally on the Vanderbilts prior to Alva's lavish ball which Astor herself attended.
 The Vanderbilts were subsequently invited to Astor's annual ball, a formal acknowledgement of their full acceptance into the upper echelon of New York society.